nus-cs2103-AY2324S1/tp/docs/TempUG.md

 3. Copy the file to the folder you want to use as the _home folder_ for your TutorMate.

-4. Open a command terminal, navigate into the folder you put the jar file in using the change directory command `cd`, and use the `java -jar tutormate.jar` command to run the application.<br>
+4. Open a command terminal, navigate into the home folder using the change directory command `cd`, and use the `java -jar tutormate.jar` command to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>

    ![Ui](images/about.png)